sebastian-sz/efficientnet-lite-keras/README.md

 description of Lite variants.

 ### (Optionally) Convert the weights
 I am hosting the converted weights on DropBox.
 If, for some reason, you wish to download and convert original weights yourself, I prepered the utility scripts:
+1. `bash scripts/download_all_weights.sh`
+2. `bash scripts/conver_all_weights.sh`

 # Bibliography
 [1] [Original repository](https://github.com/tensorflow/tpu/tree/master/models/official/efficientnet/lite)